Job outlooks for Early childhood educators and assistants

 • High employee turnover in this occupation could lead to additional employment opportunities.

-• Approximately 200 people worked in this occupation in May 2016.
+• Approximately 7,780 people work in this occupation.

 • Early childhood educators and assistants mainly work in the following sectors: